 We will proactively seek information and prepare appropriate publicity materials for high-profile events, including commencement, convocation, concerts, new building dedications, etc. The University is a dynamic place that hosts hundreds of newsworthy events annually.
 Departments responsible for coordinating or planning such events should notify the Office of Public Relations and Publications at least two weeks prior to the event.

-That said, the University is a dynamic place that hosts hundreds of “newsworthy" events per year.
-Departments and individuals responsible for coordinating or planning such events should notify Marketing Communications at the earliest possible time that their event or project has been planned.
 Failure to do so could result in less effective publicity regarding your event or no publicity at all.
 Typically it takes five to seven weeks from initial notification to conduct an effective effort.
-Departments should also update Marketing's public relations team on the status of the project following initial notification and include as much detail as possible.
+Departments and colleges should also update the Marketing Department on the status of the project and include as much detail as possible.

 Follow these guidelines for submission of materials:

 Effective promotion of a University event or newsworthy announcement generally requires a minimum of seven weeks preparation prior to every event.
 Please allow a minimum of two weeks from the time you submit information to us for drafting and review of the publicity materials.
 Then, those materials are disseminated two to four weeks prior to the event.
 Public Relations and Publications can not guarantee effective distribution of materials without proper notice.
 Also please allow additional time (one week) in the planning phase if photography is required as part of the pre-event publicity activities.
 (See photo guidelines)

 Content of Request